 Simply put: to get ready to become a teacher in the collaborative, constructivist and reflective schools of tomorrow, the students work as a cohort in their pre-service studies today.

 Classes will be held 4 – 5 days per week, including field experiences.

 60 credit hours

-There is a $25 registration fee for each semester, a Chalk and Wire electronic portfolio fee of $46 per year, and a $75 graduation fee.
+There is a $25 registration fee for each semester and a Chalk and Wire electronic portfolio fee of $46 per year.